abpframework/abp/docs/en/Getting-Started-Create-Solution.md

 > [ABP CLI document](./CLI.md) covers all of the available commands and options.

+## Mobile Development

+If you want to include a [React Native](https://reactnative.dev/) project in your solution, add `-m react-native` (or `--mobile react-native`) argument to project creation command.
+This is a basic React Native startup template to develop mobile applications integrated to your ABP based backends.

+See the [Getting Started with the React Native](Getting-Started-React-Native.md) document to learn how to configure and run the React Native application.

 ### The Solution Structure

 The solution has a layered structure (based on the [Domain Driven Design](Domain-Driven-Design.md)) and contains unit & integration test projects.
 See the [application template document](Startup-Templates/Application.md) to understand the solution structure in details.